LazarosZ/quiz-game-light-edition/README.md

+1. NPM INSTALL -->
-npm run setupDB--> to setup DB and populate it---> Then--> npm run start--> start the app-->
+2. npm run setupDB--> to setup DB and populate it--->
-GO TO: LOCALHOST:3000--->
+3. npm run start--> start the app-->
+(go to--> localhost:3000---> for testing front-end !!
+NOT ACTUAL FRONT-END !!)
 USERNAMES AND PASSWORDS ARE INSIDE THE seedUsers.js